retroTECHOnlineTeam/retroTechOnline/README.md

 ## Getting Started

-For development or deployment, follow the instructions below
+For development or deployment, follow the instructions below.

 ### Prerequisites